darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <img src="{{site.baseurl | absolute_url}}/images/Societies/basketball-men.jpg" alt="[Basketball Club (men)]"/>
 </div>

-Basketball has a long and successful tradition at Darwin.
-We participate every year in two Cambridge University intercollegial competitions: Division 1 of the college league (Michaelmas and Lent terms) and the Cuppers (Easter term), of which we are the defending champions since 2019!
-The season kicks off late September and ends around April, but we continue to practice throughout the summer months.
-We are a friendly and active bunch and always welcome new players at varying skill levels in our teams.<br><br>
+Darwin College has a proud and successful basketball tradition!
+Every year, we compete in two of Cambridge University's  intercollegiate competitions: Division 1 of the college league (Michaelmas and Lent terms) and the Cuppers tournament  (Easter  term).
+We are the reigning champions in both competitions  and  are  eager  to  defend  our  titles this season!The season  officially runs from late  October to April,  but  our  commitment  to  basketball  doesn’t stop there.
+We continue to train once a week and play throughout the summer.Come join us, make new friends, and help us keep the winning tradition alive!<br><br>
-Practice: Tuesday 8-10 pm at North Cambridge Academy
+<strong>Contact:</strong> Xander (xprp2)
 <br><br>

-<strong>Contact:</strong> <br>
-Georgios Hadjidemetriou, gh444<br>
 <a href="https://www.facebook.com/groups/darwinbb/">Facebook</a><br>
 </details>